Not sure what a smartphone mobile phone operating system is? Maybe you just need a refresher?

 Or perhaps you want to know which one's most suitable for you?
 Read our guide and we'll fill you in.

 What is a mobile phone operating system?

-Long gone are the days when mobile phones were just a device to make phone calls and occasional texts.
-Now they are handheld computers, where we can send emails, play games, watch the news and make video calls to loved ones.
-More commonly, these are known as 'smartphones'.
+Gone are the days when mobile phones were just a device to make phone calls and send occasional texts.

 It is also a platform so developers can create applications or 'apps' (software programs developed for smartphones that can carry out specific functions).